pnp/blog/content/post/how-to-transition-from-power-automate-to-logic-apps.md

 ## Why would you transition from Power Automate to Logic Apps?

-It\'s a good question.
+It's a good question.
 There are many factors that could influence the decision to move, such as:

 -   You need to connect to Azure resources that would require Premium